-- E. Applicants are responsible for demonstrating the connection between the RTF and the EEM project. - 1.
+- G. Applicants are responsible for demonstrating the connection between the RTF and the EEM project. - 1.
 Applicants must describe the RTF thoroughly and provide location maps or site plans. - 2.
 Applicants must establish there was an environmental impact caused by the RTF.
 Applicants must show what environmental impacts the RTF created and what mitigation was required by law. - 3.
-The more directly the EEM project mitigates the environmental damage, the higher the project will score on those criteria. - F. The RTF must be a project: - 1.
+The more directly the EEM project mitigates the environmental damage, the higher the project will score on those criteria. - H. The RTF must be a project: - 1.
 In which construction began after January 1, 1990; or - 2.
-Which is not yet under construction but is included in an adopted State Transportation Improvement Program (STIP) or in a locally adopted regional transportation improvement program and certified capital outlay program. - G. If the RTF is being constructed in separate and distinct phases, each phase may be considered a separate project for purposes of this program, provided that each phase creates an operable transportation improvement. - H. Environmental Review for the RTF
+Which is not yet under construction but is included in an adopted State Transportation Improvement Program (STIP) or in a locally adopted regional transportation improvement program and certified capital outlay program. - I. If the RTF is being constructed in separate and distinct phases, each phase may be considered a separate project for purposes of this program, provided that each phase creates an operable transportation improvement. - J. Environmental Review for the RTF

-Environmental Review compliance (CEQA) must be completed for the RTF at the time of project proposal submission, even if construction of the RTF has not yet begun.
+Environmental Review compliance (CEQA) must be completed for the RTF, including a filed Notice of Determination or Notice of Exemption, at the time of project proposal submission, even if construction of the RTF has not yet begun.
 A Letter from the Lead Agency for the RTF documenting the actual or anticipated environmental impacts (Appendix B) must be submitted with the project proposal package and establish: